 2. Information of the company you apply for:

-Writing a cover letter also requires mentioning the details of your hiring manager and the company you are applying for.
+Speaking of how to write a cover letter, the details of your hiring manager and the company you are applying for should be mentioned.
 It includes: hiring manager's name and job title; company name and address.

 3. Write a personalized salutation: